 What will G20 Do for Energy Efficiency in 2016?

 The next steps of consideration for 2016 are in various sectors, some of which have previously been worked on in 2015 as well as newly introduced opportunities.

 The overarching considerations include recognising the extensive work done in all the areas in 2015 and being able to further implement the Action Plan as well as welcome new opportunities with the support of participating countries.

 General considerations for new Sectors include:

 - Aim to improve motor vehicle energy efficiency and emissions performance in the participating countries of the Task Group

-- Recognize the need to collaborate and coordinate efforts to optimize energy management through these networks to further maximize savings and minimalise consumption.
+- Recognize the need to collaborate and coordinate efforts to optimise energy management through these networks to further maximize savings and minimalise consumption.

 - Encourage further work with the Connected Devices Alliance by promoting the uptake and implementation of a set of voluntary principles for the design and operation of connected devices and their networks, developing methodologies to measure network-enabled energy savings,

 Advancements on implemented sectors include:

 - Welcome and endorse the G20 Energy Efficiency Investment Principles and further support this work in 2016 through the Task Group